Robotboy: Reception

-Common Sense Media gave the show 2 out 5 stars and the disclaimer: "Robot's firepower makes show iffy for kids".
+Emily Ashby of Common Sense Media rated the show 2/5 stars, stating that "with its monotonous plotlines and a villain whose common sense is questionable, Robotboy is a mediocre choice."

 Home video and digital releases

 StudioCanal released three DVD volumes of Robotboy from 2007 only in France.
 As of October 2019, Series 2 is currently available on Starz's streaming service in the United States, leaving Series 1 currently unavailable.
-The complete series were shown available in both English and French via YouTube.
+The complete series has been made available in both English and French via YouTube.